adonisjs/v5-docs/content/guides/digging-deeper/route-model-binding.md

 ## Compatibility with ESLint

-If ever you are using the rule `@typescript-eslint/consistent-type-imports`, you will notice that it will automatically replace your `import` with `import type`.
-This will completely break the route model binding, as the types will be removed at runtime, and so the `bind` decorator will be unable to retrieve the class from your model.
+If you use the rule `@typescript-eslint/consistent-type-imports`, you will notice that it will automatically replace your `import` with `import type`.
+Unfortunately, this will ultimately break the route model binding, as the types will be removed at runtime, so the `bind` decorator cannot retrieve the class from your model.

 You will need to enable type-aware linting.
 You can follow this document: